Attacktive/msa-product/README.md

 It's a minimal example of a [microservice](https://en.wikipedia.org/wiki/Microservices) which manipulates the 'Products'.

 Another microservice about 'Orders' can be found [here](https://github.com/Attacktive/msa-order).
+The frontend to test the microservice can be found [here](https://github.com/Attacktive/msa-demo).

 ## What It Does